HISTORY OF BAKER PERKINS INC, SAGINAW

 Long Service Presentations

 Rewards for long service at Saginaw took a slightly different form than at other group companies (See Long Service Presentations).
 Rather than recognise 25 years' service as at the UK companies, Saginaw gave a pin for every five years of continuous service.
-The pins incorporated a ruby for every five years.
-After one accumulated twenty five years the rubies were replaced with a diamond chip.
-Typical pins are illustrated below:
+The pin incorporated either diamonds or rubies denoting the length of service as follows:

 The End